FREE SHIPPING AND RETURNS ON ORDERS OVER $100

 At their very essence, watches are tools.
 They tell the current time, mark the passing of time, and measure precise time.
 It is the final of these three, the precise measurement of time, that has linked watches with sport for as long as the two have existed.
 Whether announced as the official timekeeper of an event or designed with the specific needs of an endeavor at the forefront, watches and sport have been a longstanding pair.
 Certain sports require highly precise, purpose-built timepieces for participants to remain competitive.
 Yachting is one of these sports.
 Developed over the last seventy-five years for precision on the water, yacht watches are the unsung tools of a demanding sport.

 Yacht watches share initial appearances with sporty diving watches by major manufacturers but are stacked with complications made specifically for the skipper hoping to crew his team to victory in a race on the water.
-Yacht watches were originally designed to help calculate the anticipated time before a race official fires the starting gun of a regatta.
+Yacht watches were originally designed to help calculate the anticipated time before a race official fire the starting gun of a regatta.
 In sailing, each yacht must hold its position in open water near an imaginary start line from the blowing of a horn.

 Once the horn blows, the teams will maneuver in open water while staying clear of the starting line for a set countdown before the race official fires the starting gun.
 The key feature of yacht watches, a display indicating this critical countdown time, is a specialty that can make or break a team victory in the sport.
 Today, we will look at the evolution of this specific complication.